Everyone thinks they’re empathetic.

 Ask a writer if they understand people different from themselves and they’ll say yes.
 Of course.
 That’s the job.
 They’ll tell you they care about perspectives outside their own, that they believe in nuance, that they reject simple binaries of good and evil.

 They’re usually lying.
 Not deliberately—they believe it.
-But performed empathy is a shield, not a practice.
+But performed empathy can be a shield from truly understanding the mechanisms behind rendering complex psychology on the page.

 Here’s what I mean: claiming you understand people who think differently costs nothing.
 It’s an identity badge, a way to signal sophistication without doing the actual work.
 You can call yourself radically empathetic while never once inhabiting a worldview that genuinely threatens your own.